immunomind/docs/docs/source/concepts/workflow/phase_transformation.md

       2) simply mutate on the whole dataset using `dplyr` syntax, like compute edit distance to a specific pattern using `mutate_immundata`;

       3) more complex compute that requires a function to apply to values and is probably not supported by `duckplyr`.
-See the [🧠 Advanced Topics](#-advanced-topics) for more details.

   4. **Save / plot #1:**